 To find out more please contact firstname.lastname@example.org

-We would like to say a big thank you to all of our supporters because, with your help, our allotment won first place in the public vote for funding from Tesco’s bags of help initiative.
-This funding will make a real difference and will pay for improvements to the allotment within our beautiful gallery garden.
+We would like to say a big thank you to all of our supporters of our allotment club over the years because, with your help, our allotment won first place in the public vote for funding from Tesco’s bags of help initiative in 2016.
+This funding enabled vital access improvements to the allotment within our beautiful gallery garden.

 Tesco teamed up with groundwork to launch its bags of help initiative across England and Wales.
 The scheme has seen three community groups and projects in each region awarded grants of £12,000, £10,000 and £8,000 – all raised from the 5p bag charge.
 Bags of help offers community groups and projects in each of Tesco’s 390 regions across the UK a share of revenue generated from the five pence charge levied on single-use carrier bags.
 The public voted in store to decide which local groups should receive the £12,000, £10,000 and £8,000 awards.